 Disappeared Dad - At the start of the series, Ginger and Carl's father is nowhere to be found, but is referred to as still alive.
 He first appears in the Christmas Episode, where he and Carl talk about his lackluster parenting.
 Afterwards, he resolves to be more involved in his family's lives and makes recurring appearances.

-"Do It Yourself" Theme Tune - Originally, in the unaired pilot, Ginger's voice Melissa Disney sung the theme song, but was replaced by Miranda's voice actress Cree Summer and later R&B singer Macy Gray.
+"Do It Yourself" Theme Tune - In international broadcasts of the first episode, Ginger's voice Melissa Disney sung the theme song, but was replaced by Miranda's voice actress Cree Summer and later R&B singer Macy Gray.

 Dreadful Musician: Miranda is noted by Macie as "the only person who can make a clarinet sound bitter."